yaacovCR/transform/README.md

 ### Configurable Path Scoped Object Extenders

-Pass `pathScopedFieldTransformers` in a `Transformers` object to `transformResult()`, keyed by a period-delimited path to the given field within the operation.
-(Numeric indices for list fields are simply skipped, reflecting the path within the given operation rather than the result.)
+Pass `pathScopedObjectBatchExtenders` in a `Transformers` object to `transformResult()`, keyed by a period-delimited path to the given field within the operation as well as the type of object.
+(If the field is of abstract type, the type may vary, and you can specify how to extend the object value for each possible type.)

 ```ts
 import { transformResult } from '@yaacovCR/transform';